Lecturer in the Master of Public Administration

 School of Education and Social Sciences

-Lecturer in the Master of Public Administration - REQ
+Lecturer in the Master of Public Administration – REQ001906

 Due to a significant expansion and investment in our teaching portfolio within our London Campus, the School of Education and Social Sciences are seeking applications from individuals to join the School’s Division of Social Sciences as a Lecturer in the Master of Public Administration.
 You will join a dedicated team who strive to continuously inspire our students and wider University community – and, through modern teaching and impactful research, continue to deliver innovative solutions to some of the world’s biggest challenges.

 We welcome candidates with a background in Social Sciences, especially around Social/Public Policy or Public Administration.
-Areas of expertise we are especially interested on are any of the following ideally with a comparative and global perspective: public management, policy analysis, public sector human resources, public accounting, crisis management, leadership and communication in the public sector, digital services and administration, public health and welfare, education policy, economic development and sustainability, environment and global development, migration, and labour markets.
+Areas of expertise we are especially interested on are any of the following: policy analysis; leadership and communication; public governance; research methods.

 The University of the West of Scotland is committed to supporting your personal development and providing an inclusive working environment.
 UWS has an Athena SWAN bronze award, is a disability confident employer and welcomes other under-represented groups, as such we particularly encourage applications to support our diversity agenda.